By Priority — Quick Answer

 Kruger National Park + Sabi Sand (or Madikwe)

 South Africa offers the most logistically accessible 7-day African safari.
-Kruger National Park is self-drive-friendly with SANParks rest camps at budget tier — daily conservation fee approximately R460pp (~$25).
+Kruger National Park is self-drive-friendly with SANParks rest camps at the budget tier — daily conservation fee approximately R460pp (~$25).
 Sabi Sand private reserves (MalaMala, Singita, Londolozi) set the global luxury standard with reliable leopard sightings.
-Madikwe and Eastern Cape private reserves (Shamwari, Kwandwe) are malaria-free — the differentiator for family travellers with young children.
+Madikwe and the Eastern Cape private reserves (Shamwari, Kwandwe) are malaria-free — the deciding factor for family travellers with young children.
 Johannesburg O.R.
 Tambo is the typical entry airport with direct Delta and South African Airways connections.
-Where it wins: family-friendly malaria-free options, self-drive viability, accessible luxury, combination with Cape Town and Cape Winelands.
-Where it's limited: doesn't deliver the Serengeti or Mara scale experience, no Great Migration, Kruger can be crowded during South African school holidays.
+Where it wins: family-friendly malaria-free options, self-drive viability, accessible luxury, combination with Cape Town and the Cape Winelands.
+Where it's limited: doesn't deliver the Serengeti or Mara scale experience, no Great Migration, Kruger gets crowded during South African school holidays.
 Honest note: South Africa's safari experience feels different from East Africa — more "driving through a park" than "crossing an ecosystem."

 Pricing: $2,800–$15,500ppBest: May–Sep7-day: Ideal